Jonathan0212/WeatherDashboard/README.md

 # Weather Dashboard
-## This application shows you the weather using the openweather API.
-It includes temperature, wind speed, humidity,and uv index.
+### This application shows you the weather using the openweather API.
+It includes temperature, wind speed, humidity, and uv index.

 This application was created with:
 * HTML